Get a demo

 Most likely to try to do everything themselves - even when it comes to funerals.

-Resolute Rookies are steadfast in their beliefs, money-conscious, eco-friendly, and social.
-Compared to other segments, they have more of a negative perception of the funeral profession and are less trusting of the profession than other segments.
-They’re the most comfortable planning arrangements online than in person with you.
+Resolute Rookies are unwavering in their beliefs, money-conscious, eco-friendly, and social.
+Compared to other segments, they have a more negative view of the funeral profession and are less trusting of it than other groups.
+They’re more comfortable planning arrangements online than in person with you.

-Click here to learn more about this segment in our full consumer study.
+Click here to learn more about Resolute Rookies.

 NFC-Segments_Great Expectations